Jennifer is a writer, editor, feminist, and Potterhead. She also loves her cat and studying cat behavior.

 Why Is My Cat So Skittish?

 There are so many things that could possibly scare animals: loud noises, strange or new objects in a familiar home, an unfamiliar home, even unfamiliar or new pets.
-Here are the most common causes for a skittish cat, and ways to help make your cat more comfortable and sociable!
+Here are the five most common causes for a skittish cat, and ways to help make your cat more comfortable and sociable!